 I am going to be limiting and define submission as it relates to a Christian wife in marriage.
 To me biblical submission is two things.
 First, it is a position that a Christian wife takes in her marriage because she loves the Lord and wishes to be obedient to him.
 She places herself under the God given authority of her husband.
 Being in that position predisposes her to following his leadership.
 Submission is also an action.
 In the moments when her will and her husband’s will conflict and discussion reveals an impasse, out of obedience to God she chooses to abide by her husband’s wishes because of his role as leader, providing that his wishes are not contrary to God’s word.
 It also appears in moments when there is no blatant conflict.
 She simply chooses to follow his lead.

 This is my working definition.
 As I live and learn more, it may change.
-I am intentionally only writing about the definition right now and not including other things that tend to surround the topic of submission.
+I am intentionally only writing about the definition right now and not about other things that tend to surround the topic of submission.
 I could branch out into how to handle disagreements or what submission isn’t, but I feel it is important to give this matter its own post.
 Lord willing, I will address those things and more another time.

 Biblical submission is not simple.
 It takes time to figure out and put into practice, and that’s ok.
 What’s important is having the desire to be pleasing to God and seeking to become more sanctified.
 With those in place, I have no doubt that with God’s help one can grow in this area.